virajkulkarni1/HealthRecordCleaner/README.md

    Open `notebook/analysis.ipynb` to see the full pipeline, outputs, and visualizations interactively.

 ## About
-- Cleans missing values (e.g., age, gender, condition)
+- Cleans missing values
 - Standardizes condition names using a JSON ontology
 - Visualizes distributions before and after cleaning
-- Ready for ML or LLM prompt generation
+- Ready for ML or LLM prompt generation along with next steps of this project

 NORP Project - Viraj Kulkarni